rajeshranjan66/OCI_GenAI_Chatbot_Excercise/README.md

 - RAG - Used for Augmeting prompt with specific context which will be the input to LLM.
 This chatbot uses OCI Generative AI embedding models together with a Cohere command pre-trained LLM to implement a RAG pattern.
-- Chroma DB - Its vector database, stores TOGAF PDF in terms of embedddings. when query received , get the relevant documents from vector DB and insert into prompt.
+- Chroma DB - Its open source vector database, stores TOGAF PDF in terms of embedddings. when query received , get the relevant documents from vector DB and insert into prompt.
 Embedding model used is cohere.embed-english-v3.0

 This repo consits of 3 python files and pdf-doc folder.